 Preserving Your Family’s Wealth for Future Generations.

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Rodman, Holscher, Peck & Edwards, P.A. can help with all aspects of your estate plan, including:
+Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Rodman, Holscher, Peck, Edwards & Hill, P.A. can help with all aspects of your estate plan, including:

 - Advance directives (living wills)